 This is very important.
 The author and/or topic make the book!
 I already knew some of the authors I wanted to buy from as they speak the truth, I know I can trust what they say, and that they are saying things accurately and wisely.
 My first book was Dr. David Jeremiah's "31 Days to Happiness".
 Immediately after starting that book, I noticed that I enjoyed Dr. David Jeremiah's style, as it did not "feel" like reading or work to me.
 His style made reading seem like I was watching a movie.
-He writes very personable as if he is talking only to you, it is very clear, easy to follow, understandable, and he gives real-life stories each chapter to make a point.
+He writes very personable as if he is talking only to you, it is very clear, easy to follow, understandable, and he gives real-life stories in each chapter to make a point.
 I greatly enjoyed the real stories he would discuss in each chapter, they would paint a picture for me and set up the point or stage for the lesson I needed to learn.
-After reading other author's I found my style.
+After reading another author I found my style.
 I enjoy personal, factual story-telling, down-to-earth, clear, precise, easy to understand, and wise biblical teaching.
 Now, I am always eager to read any book written by Dr. David Jeremiah.
 Of course, there are other authors I enjoy: Priscilla Shirer, Billy Graham, Tony Evans, the Kendrick brothers, and Max Lucado, just to name a few.

 3. Three weeks make it a habit.

 Have you ever heard the saying "if you do anything for three weeks it will become a habit"?
-Well, the point of this is, if you get in a routine, it becomes easier over time.
+Well, the point of this is, if you get into a routine, it becomes easier over time.
 One note on this though, the devil does not want you to grow or strengthen your relationship with God, so reading Christian books will be difficult sometimes, and excuses can creep into your mind, but don't let them!
 Put your relationship with God first.
 Take it one day at a time, focusing only on today and leave tomorrow to God.
 Make time during the day to read, even if it is just one paragraph, and continue that each day taking it step by step till you get into a routine.
 It is worth it!

 As we know, prayer should never be our last resort, and prayer is very powerful.
 Therefore, if you are having difficulties, or dreading reading, then pray for God to help you, for God to place a desire in your heart, and a disciplined nature in your mind to read.
 Pray for a passion to grow your relationship with God.
 He wants that more than anything, so He will help you if you just ask and seek Him!